 Dogs who undergo anesthesia can quickly become cold and may require warming blankets or other heating devices to help keep their body temperature regulated.
 Your pet’s circulation is of utmost importance during the times in which they are being put under, while they are under, and while they are waking up.

 Your veterinarian should be able to provide these for your pet during their procedure as well as when they are recovering from the effects of anesthesia.

 With low body temperature, there can be health risks associated with anesthesia which may lead to slower recovery times or bigger complications.

 Blood pressure monitoring should be done to prevent hypotension (low blood pressure) and hypertension (high blood pressure).

 Monitoring should also be done to check the oxygen saturation of your pet’s blood as well as their heart rate.

-This information can help the veterinarian adjust the levels of medication used during anesthesia and make sure that your pet is safe throughout their procedure.
+This information can help the veterinarian adjust the levels of medication used during anesthesia and make sure that your pet is safe throughout the procedure.

 Eight: How Experienced is the Vet Administering the Anesthetic?

 Make sure that the clinic in which you are receiving anesthesia for your pet has a certified anesthesiologist.

 It is important to ask about the anesthesiologist’s experience to make sure that your pet receives the best possible care and attention during their procedure.